Nunchaku

 The nunchaku is most widely used in Southern Chinese Kung fu, Okinawan Kobudo and karate.
 It is intended to be used as a training weapon, since practicing with it enables the development of quick hand movements and improves posture.
 Modern nunchaku may be made of metal, plastic, or fiberglass instead of the traditional wood.
 Toy versions and replicas not intended to be used as weapons may be made of polystyrene foam or plastic.
 Possession of this weapon is illegal in some countries, except for use in professional martial arts schools.

 The origin of the nunchaku is unclear.
-One traditional explanation holds that it was originally invented by Emperor Taizu of Song, as a weapon utilised in war, initially named Grand Ancestor Coiling Dragon Staff (大小盤龍棍/太祖盤龍棍, taai3 zo2 pun4 lung4 gwan3/taai3 zo2 pun4 lung4 gwan3).
+One traditional explanation holds that it was originally invented by Emperor Taizu of Song, as a weapon utilised in war, initially named Grand Ancestor Coiling Dragon Staff (大小盤龍棍/太祖盤龍棍, daai6 saai3 pun4 lung4 gwan3/taai3 zo2 pun4 lung4 gwan3).
 Another weapon, called the tabak-toyok, native to the northern Philippines, is constructed very similarly, suggesting that it and the nunchaku descended from the same instrument.

 In modern times, the nunchaku and the tabak-toyok were popularized by the actor and martial artist Bruce Lee and by Dan Inosanto.
 Lee famously used nunchaku in several scenes in the 1972 film Fist of Fury.
 When Tadashi Yamashita worked with Bruce Lee on the 1973 film Enter the Dragon, he enabled Lee to further explore the use of the nunchaku and other kobudo disciplines.
 The nunchaku is also the signature weapon of the character Michelangelo in the Teenage Mutant Ninja Turtles franchise.

-In addition, the nunchaku is used in certain contact sports.

 Etymology

-The origin of the Ryukyuan word likely originated from the Min Chinese word of "nng chat kun"(兩節棍).
+The Ryukyuan word likely originated from the Min Chinese word of "nng chat kun" (兩節棍), literally "double-section stick" or "two-section stick."
 Another name for this weapon is "nūchiku" (ヌウチク).

 In the English language, nunchaku are often referred to as "nunchucks".
 It is a variant of a word from the Okinawan language, which itself may come from a Min Chinese word for a farming tool, neng-cak.